TarasRashkevych99/simple-regex-parser/README.md

 ## Bug Hunting and Future Maintenance

-For bugs, logical errors and feature improvements please create a pull request and let me know what you have in mind :slightly_smiling_face:.
+For bugs, logical errors and feature improvements please create a new issue or fork this repository, make some improvements to the codebase and create a pull request to let me know what you have in mind :slightly_smiling_face:.